graphql/graphql-spec/README.md

 This is a Working Draft of the Specification for GraphQL, a query language for APIs created by Facebook.

-The target audience for this specification is not the client developer, but those who have, or are actively interested in, building their own GraphQL implementations and tools.
+The target audience for this specification is not the developer clients, but those who have, or are actively interested in, building their own GraphQL implementations and tools.